Gill-Singh-A/Github-Analytics-Tool/README.md

 It makes **data** and **users** folders.
 * data: It stores the dumped data of the users.
 (Dumped using *pickle*)
 * users: It stores the cloned repositories of the Users. (with User's name as the Parent Folder of the Cloned Repositories)

+### Note
+Reason of using *requests* instead of *github API* is that, by using this method of approach, it gives a proof that scrapping other Website that don't have API would be easy.
+Because the documentation of API is given online and can be easily used to get all required data.